Work with your first container

 a5a2c01df566

-Attaching to a container
+Attaching to a container¶

-The docker container attach command allows you to attach your terminal to the running container.
+command allows you to attach your terminal to the running container.

 Tip

 The command that is executed when starting a container is specified using the ENTRYPOINT and/or CMD instruction in the Dockerfile.
-The attach command allows you to connect and interact with the container’s main process which has PID 1.
-Remember that if you kill the main process the container will terminate.

 This is useful when you want to see what is written in the standard output in real-time, or to control the process interactively.

-So running the attach command on our Ubuntu container will bring us back to our bash prompt:
+command on our Ubuntu container will bring us back to our bash prompt:

 docker container attach a5a2c01df566